Greeks aghast as far-right party wins votes - but whose?

 A 63-year-old taxi driver, who gave his name only as Leonidas out of fear of reprisals, said he voted for the party because his colleagues had been attacked by immigrants.

-"But now I realise they (Golden Dawn) are just thugs.
+"But now I realize they (Golden Dawn) are just thugs.
 I wouldn't vote for them next time," he said.

 Since last week's election, TV and internet pictures have emerged of party members in heavy metal makeup, splashed with fake blood and brandishing hunting knives, making Nazi-style salutes or smiling next to an Auschwitz oven.